What is mononucleosis?

 The incubation period—the time it takes symptoms to appear after a person becomes infected with the virus—can be 4 to 6 weeks.
 Symptoms of mononucleosis usually last for 1 to 4 weeks, but it might take as long as 2 months before you feel well enough to resume all of your normal activities.

-Are there any symptoms that require medical attention?
+Are there any symptoms of mononucleosis that require medical attention?

 If you have an unusually painful or persistent sore throat or have difficulty breathing or swallowing because your tonsils are swollen, see a healthcare professional.
 Your doctor may perform a throat culture to see if you have a streptococcus infection (strep throat), which is not uncommon when you have mononucleosis, and which can be treated with antibiotics.
 You can also develop airway difficulties from enlarged tonsils.